dougd94/the-monkees/README.md

 <H2>UX</h2>
 <il>
-<li>As a user, I wanted the most common reasons for vising the site to be on the home page,
+<li>As a user, I want to see a lot of information about the band on the homepage.</li>

-so the latest release and next events are placed here.</li>
+<li>As a user, I should be able to book the band easily.</li>

-<li>As a user, I wanted to be able to book the band easily online, I achieved this by creating a simple responsive booking form.</li>
+<li>As a user, I want to be able to find out information about each band member and the band as a whole. </li>

-<li>As a user, I wanted to be able to find out information about each band member and the band as a whole. </li>
+<li>As a User, I want to listen to the bands music and watch music videos.</li>
 </ul>

 <a href="https://imgur.com/a/h6mHsmc">Original Balsamiq Mockup</a>